Quantum reverse hypercontractivity: its tensorization and application to strong converses: Notations

 where $\hat p$ is the H\"older conjugate of $p$.
 Verification of the following properties of the Dirichlet form is easy.

-\begin{prop} \begin{enumerate} \item[{\rm (i)}] $\cE_{\hat p, \cL}(I_{\hat p, 2}(X)) =\cE_{p, \cL}(I_{p, 2}(X))$ for all $p$ and $X$. \item [{\rm (ii)}] $\cE_{ p, \cL}(cX)=c^p\cE_{p, \cL}(X)$ for $X\geq 0$ and constant $c\geq 0$. \item[{\rm (iii)}] $\cE_{2, \cL} (X) = \langle X, \cL(X)\rangle_\sigma$ for all $X> 0$. \item[{\rm (iv)}] $\cE_{1, \cL}(X) = \frac{1}{4} \tr\left[\Gamma_\sigma\big(\cL(X)\big)\cdot\big(\log \Gamma_\sigma(X) - \log \sigma \big) \right].$ \end{enumerate} \end{prop}
+\begin{prop} \begin{enumerate} \item[{\rm (i)}] $\cE_{\hat p, \cL}(I_{\hat p, 2}(X)) =\cE_{p, \cL}(I_{p, 2}(X))$ for all $p\in \RR\backslash\{0\} $ and $X\in\cB(\cH)$. \item [{\rm (ii)}] $\cE_{ p, \cL}(cX)=c^p\cE_{p, \cL}(X)$ for $X\geq 0$ and constant $c\geq 0$. \item[{\rm (iii)}] $\cE_{2, \cL} (X) = \langle X, \cL(X)\rangle_\sigma$ for all $X> 0$. \item[{\rm (iv)}] $\cE_{1, \cL}(X) = \frac{1}{4} \tr\left[\Gamma_\sigma\big(\cL(X)\big)\cdot\big(\log \Gamma_\sigma(X) - \log \sigma \big) \right].$ \end{enumerate} \end{prop}

 The non-negativity of the Dirichlet form is not clear from its definition.
-Here we prove the non-negativity assuming that the semigroup is $p$-contractive.
-According to Proposition~\ref{prop:contraction} we then conclude the non-negativity of $\cE_{p, \cL}(X)$ for $p\notin(-1, 1/2)$.
-Later on, based on an stronger assumption than $\sigma$-reversibility, we will prove $\cE_{p, \cL}(X)\geq 0$ for all values of $p$.
+Here we prove the non-negativity assuming that the QMS is $p$-contractive.
+By Proposition~\ref{prop:contraction} we then conclude the non-negativity of $\cE_{p, \cL}(X)$ for $p\notin(-1, 1/2)$.
+Later on, based on an stronger assumption than $\sigma$-reversibility, we will prove $\cE_{p, \cL}(X)\geq 0$ for all values of $p$ and $X>0$.